One week itinerary to Gran Canaria

 1. Explore the mountains on a bus tour

-If you have rented a car, that’s great!
+If you are planning on renting a car, that’s great!
 Because the mountains on Gran Canaria are amazing and definitely worth going on a road trip for.
 If you are like us and do not have a car to use, the best way to see the mountains is by joining a bus tour.

 We were kindly invited by Tours in Gran Canaria to experience one of their bus excursions.
 On Thursday morning we were picked up by the bus right in front of our hotel.
 After we picked up a few others from their hotels we set off to the mountains.